Aliases for WRAP53 Gene

 GeneCards Summary for WRAP53 Gene

 WRAP53 (WD Repeat Containing, Antisense To TP53) is a Protein Coding gene.
-Diseases associated with WRAP53 include dyskeratosis congenita, autosomal recessive 3 and wrap53-related dyskeratosis congenita.
-Among its related pathways are Cell Cycle, Mitotic and Telomere C-strand (Lagging Strand) Synthesis.
+Diseases associated with WRAP53 include wrap53-related dyskeratosis congenita and dyskeratosis congenita.
+Among its related pathways are Cell Cycle, Mitotic and Chromosome Maintenance.
 GO annotations related to this gene include RNA binding.

 UniProtKB/Swiss-Prot for WRAP53 Gene

 Essential component of the telomerase holoenzyme complex, a ribonucleoprotein complex essential for the replication of chromosome termini that elongates telomeres in most eukaryotes.
 In the telomerase holoenzyme complex, it controls telomerase localization to Cajal body.
 Required for delivery of TERC to telomeres during S phase and for telomerase activity.
 Binds small Cajal body RNAs (scaRNAs).
 The mRNA encoding this protein plays a critical role in the regulation of p53 expression at the post-transcriptional level; it is involved both in maintaining basal p53 mRNA levels and in p53 induction upon DNA damage.